The group's lines of research include:

 - Psychosocial analysis of inequality.

-- Psychosocial variables that can predict the perception of economic inequality, tolerance towards it and motivation to reduce it;
+- Psychosocial variables that predict the perception of economic inequality, tolerance toward it, and motivation to reduce it.

-- Psychosocial consequences of economic inequality.
-Processes related to other types of inequality beyond economic inequality (e.g. social power, prejudice, dehumanisation, etc.).
+- Psychosocial consequences of economic inequality, as well as processes related to other forms of inequality beyond the economic sphere, such as social power, prejudice and dehumanization.

 - Psychosocial consequences of social class and economic crisis.

-- Cognitive, emotional, motivational and behavioural consequences of belonging to a certain social class or being affected by the economic crisis (e.g., Covid-19).
+- Cognitive, emotional, motivational and behavioural consequences of belonging to a certain social class or being affected by an economic crisis (e.g., COVID-19).

-- Role of attributions, ideologies, trust and dehumanisation processes.
+- Role of attributions, ideologies, trust, and dehumanization processes.

 - Psychology of social change.

-- Processes of cooperation between the two as potential allies, depending on psychosocial variables such as group identity, motivations or perceived control.
+- Processes of cooperation between these groups as potential allies, depending on psychosocial variables such as group identity, motivations, and perceived control.

-- Discrimination and violence against women.
-Importance of different ideological and situational variables both in social perception and in the occurrence of different forms of violence and discrimination against women, not only in their traditional forms but also in subtle modalities and new manifestations in time and arising from new technologies.
+- Discrimination and violence against women, including the importance of different ideological and situational variables in both social perception and the occurrence of different forms of violence and discrimination against women, not only in their traditional forms but also in subtle and emerging forms linked to new technologies.

-- Social psychology and gender.
-Relevance of the psychosocial variables that generate and maintain the different forms of discrimination and violence against women in the interpersonal, labour and social spheres, as well as the impact that these processes have on their full development and well-being.
+- Social psychology and gender, including the relevance of psychosocial variables that generate and sustain the various forms of discrimination and violence against women in the interpersonal, workplace, and broader social contexts, as well as their impact on women's well-being and full development.